TheMonk2121/ai-dev-tasks/400_guides/400_09_ai-frameworks-dspy.md

 ## 🔌 **API Reference**

+> **💡 For Non-Engineering Readers**: This section provides technical details for developers building AI integrations.
+If you're focused on using AI capabilities rather than building them, you can skip to the "User Journey" section below.

+### **Why This Matters**
+The API reference ensures that AI interactions are reliable, consistent, and safe.
+This is what enables you to have predictable, high-quality AI responses that understand your context and work seamlessly with your development workflow.

 ### **Pydantic Models (14 Models)**

 The DSPy system uses 14 core Pydantic models for type safety and validation: